wmo-im/wis2box/docs/source/reference/how-wis2box-works.rst

 * create and publish discovery metadata of your datasets
 * provide your data via OGC and PubSub standards mechanisms to your data, enabling easy access for web applications, desktop GIS tools, mobile applications
-* connect your wis2box to the WIS 2.0 network
+* connect your wis2box to the WIS2 network
 * make your data and services available to market search engines
-* subscribe to and download weather/climate/water data from the WIS 2.0 network
+* subscribe to and download weather/climate/water data from the WIS2 network

 Docker Compose
 --------------